dhardin/SP-JobBoard/README.md

 #SP-JobBoard
 ============

-Procedurally generates a job board from pdfs stored in a SharePoint Library
+Procedurally generates a job board from a SharePoint list with optional attachments.

 ##Usage
 ============